clarsbyte/robot-center-estimation/README.md

     <source src=".md/foxglove_demo.webm" type="video/webm">
 </video>

+__in order to complete this assignment please ask the Autonomy lead to invite you to the Foxglove studio organization__

 ## Learning objectives

 - understand the importance for good visualizations and logging in the debugging and performance analysis process